The outcome of each day and even of our lives is determined by the things we consistently do.

-You won’t lose the weight you’re trying to lose by starving yourself because you’re likely to overeat or eat junks when you don’t eat a healthy breakfast.
+You won’t lose the weight you’re trying to lose by starving yourself because you’re likely to overeat or eat junk foods when you don’t eat a healthy breakfast.

 Breakfast supplies the fuel you need to start the day so you don’t feel tired or grumpy.

-If you are not a breakfast person or you are an intermittent faster, you can skip breakfast.
+If you are not a breakfast person or you are intermittent faster, you can skip breakfast.

 10. Do something refreshing